What is Avoidant-Restrictive Food Intake Disorder?

 Picky Eater?

 So how can you tell the difference between picky eating and avoidant-restrictive food intake disorder?
 Picky eaters may discriminate in the type of foods they will eat, but still meet appropriate nutritional requirements.
-Examples include:
+Examples include:- Failure to eat an adequate variety of food

 - Failure to eat or try new foods

-- Rejecting food for sensory reasons such as smell, flavor, look or texture
+- Rejecting food for sensory reasons such as smell, flavor, look, or texture

 - Will only eat three items (such as cereal, macaroni, or peanut butter and jelly)